-As you recover from your addiction, you will relearn so many things, and making friends maybe one of them.
+As you recover from your addiction, you will relearn so many things, and making friends may be one of them.
 But where do you start?
 And how can you trust yourself to make lasting, healthy friendships?

 What Is a Healthy Friendship?

-Healthy friendships surround you in feelings of love, support, and understanding.
+Healthy friendships surround you with feelings of love, support, and understanding.
 They won’t stir those cravings to use, and they won’t stand in the way of any aspects of your recovery.
 They’ll remind you frequently of your end goal and will cheer on that growth.
 They’ll motivate you to stay strong when you’re having tough times, but they won’t make you feel pressured or add to your stress.

 Will your friends always understand exactly what you’re going through?
 Not necessarily.
 However, they should like, respect and accept you as you are, even as you undergo significant changes in your life.
 They should want you to be yourself, and you should feel comfortable being yourself in their presence.
 Their friendship should allow room for you to grow and change, and even occasionally to make mistakes.
 They should be interested in what you have to say, and willing to listen to and share with you, whether it’s good or bad.
 They may offer good advice or help when you need it, and in turn, are willing to accept it from you.
 And they’ll help you arrive at solutions when you need that, too.

 You should also like, respect, trust, and accept them in return, feeling confident in the knowledge that they will keep personal matters confidential.
 You should want to be with a good friend, but not be obsessed with them.